Guide to Hay-on-Wye

 Hay is also a good spot for wild swimming and canoeing - see Active adventuressection.
 The famous literary Hay Festival (www.hayfestival.com) takes place in May when 80,000 visitors descend on the town.
 Running concurrently is the How The Light Gets In, a philosophy and music festival (www.hay.htlgi.iai.tv).

-Parking try Oxford Road Car Park (HR3 5AJ)
+Parking try Oxford Road Car Park (HR3 5AJ) or by the river Wyeford Car Park (HR3 5BJ)

 ---